Gretta Vosper: Atheism

-In 2013, Vosper's beliefs moved from non-theism to atheism after she read about the plight of Pakistani bloggers who faced imprisonment and execution as blasphemers for questioning the existence of God.
+In 2013, Vosper's beliefs shifted to atheism after she read about the plight of Bangladeshi bloggers who faced imprisonment and execution as blasphemers for questioning the existence of God.
 Although many inside and outside the wider church questioned how an avowed atheist could still be a minister, the United Church leadership still abstained from taking action.

 In 2015, following the Charlie Hebdo shooting in Paris, the United Church published a prayer for those who had been killed.
 In response, Vosper wrote an open letter to Gary Paterson, then moderator of the United Church, arguing that the use of religious language in the prayer, namely the belief in a supernatural God, only reinforced the beliefs that had motivated the killings.

 The United Church's Toronto Conference reacted in September 2016 by instituting a review of her ministry, stating that her atheism made her "not suitable to continue in ordained ministry".
 The matter was then referred to the church's General Council, initiating an ecclesiastical court hearing that might have led to Vosper being defrocked.
 Despite the controversy, much of her congregation remained staunchly supportive, and the publicity caused attendance to rise again.

-In an interview on CBC's The National on 26 March 2016, Vosper said that, in her estimation, "it would be at least upwards of 50% of the clergy in the United Church who don't believe in a theistic, supernatural, God".
+In an interview on CBC's The National, Vosper estimated "it would be at least upwards of 50% of the clergy in the United Church who don't believe in a theistic, supernatural, God".
 A subsequent survey of 1,353 "United Church ministry personnel" by Richard Bott found that "a majority of the respondents (almost 95%) affirmed a belief in God, with a large number (almost 80%) affirming a belief in a supernatural, theistic God".

 In November 2018, before the hearing could take place, Vosper and the United Church reached a settlement that allowed her to continue the work in her ministry, effectively ending the matter.
 Her lawyer, Julian Falconer, offered this comment: "Both parties took a long look at the cost-benefit at running a heresy trial and whether it was good for anyone (and) the results speak for themselves.
 They recognized there's a place for Gretta, and that there is no reason to separate the minister and the congregation."
 The United Church issued a statement that the settlement with Vosper "doesn't alter in any way the belief of The United Church of Canada in God, a God most fully revealed to us as Christians in and through Jesus Christ".